 When I read the news these days I feel like the world is coming apart at the seams.

-There happened to be a special exhibit going, featuring American artists in the 1930s, the standouts being O’Keefe, Wood, and Hopper.
+They had a special exhibit going, featuring American artists in the 1930s, the standouts being O’Keefe, Wood, and Hopper.
 Will and I made a beeline for the special exhibit rooms, talking on the way about the headlines: Do you feel like we’ve all lost our ever-loving minds?

 And then we stepped into the first room.